akiyuee/woodcutter-api-node/README.md

 Simple API endpoint that simulates Woodcutters' autistic and cuckery braincells.

 ### How to use?
-The API is publicly accessible at `Soon™`.
-The response will be returned in JSON type.
+The API is publicly accessible at `https://woodcutter-api-node.herokuapp.com`.
+Endpoint: `/api?input=YOUR_QUERY_HERE`.
+Responses will be returned in JSON format.

 ### Special thanks to:
 <table>